Gui-Yom/turbo-metrics/README.md

   headers only on Linux, full sdk on Windows) with the `NV_VIDEO_CODEC_SDK` env var
 - For the AMF backend : AMD AMF SDK headers
 - (in progress) For the libvmaf bindings : libvmaf
-- libclang available somewhere (that's for bindgen)
+- clang toolchain (that's for bindgen)

 ### Windows